Punktum-dk/epp-service-specification/README.md

 <a id="document-history"></a>
 ### Document History

+- 2.8 2018-09-18
+  - Removed pointers to the decommission pre-activation service and pre-activation service specification

 - 2.7 2018-09-11
   - Minor correction, to the `reason` (status) for domains offered from waiting list, since the `reason` did not comply with the XSD definition.
 The `reason` is corrected in EPP service version: EPP 2.4.2